Benefits of Wheatgrass: 20 Registered Dietician Approved Reasons to Add Wheatgrass to Your Wellness Routine

 9. Burn Treatment

-Topical wheatgrass extract may help burns heal faster.
+Topical wheatgrass cream may help burns heal faster.
 In a small study of 60 people, wheatgrass extract was found to heal scald, flame, contact, friction, and electric flash burns significantly faster than silver sulfadiazine.15 Those treated with wheatgrass also experienced less pain in the healing process.

 10. Prevent Tooth Decay